 Alexander chartered as a physiotherapist in 2000.
 Working with various specialist physiotherapists he spent the first three years of his career in the NHS building up his clinical experience and practice.

-Following this he completed a Masters Degree in specialist manipulation and advanced physiotherapy practice at Birmingham University.
+Following this he completed a specialist Masters degree in specialist manipulation and advanced physiotherapy practice at Birmingham University.
 With completion of this came membership to a prestigious sub group of physiotherapists known as the MACP, of which there are just a few hundred practicing in the country.

 Andrew graduated from The University of Birmingham as a Chartered Physiotherapist in 1999.
 After completing his rotations he chose to specialise in the diagnosis and treatment of musculoskeletal conditions.
 He spent several years working in the nationally revered Pain Service at Dudley Hospital Group.
 He has gained Post graduate Diplomas in Orthopaedic Medicine, Injection Therapy and in 2011 gained Fellowship to the Orthopaedic Medicine society.